RudolfKay/RudolfKay/README.md

 ⚡ I am a back-end Software Developer, focused on C#, with interest in becoming a full-stack developer.

-⚡ Learning new things every day!
+⚡ Learning new things every day, keeping my code clean!

-⚡ Currently I am working with and studying C# Functional Programming.
+⚡ Currently I am coding with, and studying, C# Functional Programming approaches and methodology.

 ⚡ Check out my **toolbox** below for a fuller picture of my skillset!